ArturoDent/find-and-transform/README.md

     "replace": "\\U$1",
     "isRegex": true,

     // "matchWholeWord": true,           // applies to both find and cursorMoveSelect
     // "matchCase": true,                // applies to both find and cursorMoveSelect

-                                        // select only if at beginning of line: ^ "cursorMoveSelect": "^\\s*pa[rn]am" // will be interpreted as a regexp since 'isRegex' is true "restrictFind": "line",             // select 'pa[rn]am' on the current line after making the replacement(s)
+                                         // select only if at beginning of line: ^ "cursorMoveSelect": "^\\s*pa[rn]am", // will be interpreted as a regexp since 'isRegex' is true "restrictFind": "line",              // select 'pa[rn]am' on the current line after making the replacement(s)

     // "restrictFind": "selections",     // select 'pa[rn]am' only in the selection(s)

     //  "restrictFind": "line",
     // "cursorMoveSelect": "^"           // cursor will go to beginning of line
     // "cursorMoveSelect": "$"           // cursor will go to end of line

     // "restrictFind": "selections",
     // "cursorMoveSelect": "^"           // cursor will go to beginning of each selection
     // "cursorMoveSelect": "$"           // cursor will go to end of each selection

     // selections are directional,
     // the cursor will go to the start or end (the end is where the cursor was in the original selection)